marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 When the ```initial_guess``` parameter is set to ```True```, the script will ask you about the new guess values for the shape and scale parameters (it also indicates which are the default ones).
 Based on our experience, a useful strategy is to let the shape value in its default value (1.2) and decrease the scale value every five units until the fitting procedure yield a coherent result (*e.g.* 25 -> 20 -> 15...)
 (Fig. 8).

 ![Figure 8.
 Two-step method plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/two-step_method.png)
 *Figure 8.
 Plots obtained by the two step method.
 At left, an example with the log-normal population well fitted to the datapoints.
 The shadow zone is the trust region at a 3-sigma level for the fitting procedure.
 At right, an example of a wrong fit due to the use of unsuitable initial guess values.
-Note the discrepancy between the datapoints and the line representing the best fitting*
+Note the discrepancy between the datapoints and the line representing the best fitting.*

 #### *Other general methods of interest*